 How long can dogs walk in the snow?

-Do your paws get cold walking a dog in winter?
+Do your dog's paws get cold when walking in snow?

-When walking your dog in winter, your furry friend's paws can get cold in the snow, with small ice balls developing in the fur between the paw pads, which bring down the dog's body temperature.
+When walking your dog in winter, your furry friend's paws can get cold in the snow, with small ice balls developing in the fur between the paw pads, which can bring down the dog's body temperature.
+Check out Do Dogs Need Boots to learn if you can walk dogs in snow without shoes and other dog boot tips.

 Yes, choose warmer parts of the day when walking dogs and be mindful of low light conditions.
 Additionally, shorter but more frequent walks might be better in very cold weather to avoid overexposure.